R/long2wide_omv.R

 Additional arguments passed on to methods; see Details below

-The ellipsis-parameter (...) can be used to submit arguments / parameters to the functions that are used for transforming or reading the data.
-The transformation uses reshape
+• The ellipsis-parameter (...) can be used to submit arguments / parameters to the functions that are used for transforming, reading or writing the data.
+By clicking on the respective function under “See also”, you can get a more detailed overview over which parameters each of those functions take.

 if (FALSE) {